 Neutral Oil – The ribs will get seared in a screaming hot skillet to build flavor so I recommend using an oil with a higher smoke point.
 Canola or vegetable is fine.
 My go-to is always avocado oil for high temp cooking like this.

-- 3–4 lbs boneless short ribs or 4–5lbs bone in
+- 3–4 lbs bone-in beef short ribs

 - 2 large yellow onions, or 3 smaller ones

-- 5 cloves garlic
+- 5 cloves garlic, minced

 - 1 cup crushed tomatoes

-- 1 1/2 half cups craft beer
+- 1 ½ half cups craft beer

 - 2 tsp dijon mustard